elesiuta/picosnitch/README.md

 # microsnitch
 - See which processes make remote network connections
 - Logs and config are stored in ~/.config/microsnitch/snitch.json
-- Do not rely on this for security or anything remotely critical
+- Do not rely on this for security or anything remotely critical (only checks connections at 1s intervals since there's no per process network io counter, would need a network driver to provide any sort of reliability)
 - Quick experiment inspired by programs such as:
   - Little Snitch
   - OpenSnitch